guntter78/Project-Vitens2023-2024/README.md

 ```

 ## Setup USB Wi-Fi dongle
-To install the USB WiFi dongle (TL-WN725N) in the Raspberry first, you have to clone the repository.
+To install the USB WiFi dongle (TL-WN725N) in the Raspberry.
+You have to clone the repository.
 In this repository, there is a driver for the Linux systems
 ```
 git clone https://github.com/lwfinger/rtl8188eu